quintonwall/CloudTasks/README.md

 # CloudTasks
-Task iPhone and Apple Watch app using Salesforce.com Tasks
+iPhone and Apple Watch app using Tasks retrieved from Salesforce.com